didiersmith/steve/chapters/reverse-prometheus.md

 "God has no idea what that would break," Steve interjected.

-Russell, Stacy and Vincent swiveled around to face their creator.
+Russell, Stacy and Vincent swivelled around to face their creator.

 "It's a pretty complicated universe," Steve explained.
 "And even if we got it to work, I couldn't even begin to imagine the computational requirements."